-The cathedral dates in part from the early 10th century and its stripey facade has been rebuilt twice, most recently at the end of the 19th century.
-Although the building is a hybrid, the Sicilian Arabic-Norman style predominates, particularly in the two-tone masonry and the 13th-century bell tower.
-The huge bronze doors also merit a look – the first of their type in Italy, they were commissioned by a local noble and made in Syria before being shipped to Amalfi.
-Less impressive is the baroque interior, although the altar features some fine statues and there are some interesting 12th- and 13th-century mosaics.
+The cathedral was originally built to house the relics of St Andrew the Apostle, which arrived here from Constantinople in 1208.
+Architecturally the building is a hybrid.
+The Sicilian Arabic-Norman style predominates outside, particularly in the two-tone masonry, mosaics and 13th-century bell tower.
+The huge bronze doors, the first of their type in Italy, were commissioned by a local noble and made in Syria before being shipped to Amalfi.
+The interior is primarily baroque with some fine statues at the altar along with some interesting 12th- and 13th-century mosaics.